 Certain individuals may not be good candidates for brow lift surgery, but consult your physician regarding the following conditions:

-- Patients allergic to general anesthesia, local anesthesia, or any intravenous (IV) sedation that may be used during their procedure
+- Patients allergic to general anesthesia, local anesthesia, or an intravenous (IV) sedation that may be used during their procedure

-- Individuals seeking Botox brow lifts that are allergic to the substance, or have droopy eyelids that Botox could worsen
+- Individuals seeking a Botox® brow lift that are allergic to the substance, or have droopy eyelids that Botox® could worsen

 - Patients seeking to correct sagging forehead skin shouldn't seek correction through a chemical brow lift